 - Text — micro (social posts), short (stories, explanations, examples), long (case studies)

 Effective content is relevant to each situation, purpose and audience.
 This inevitably requires some degree of tailoring.
 An example of this is the high use of PowerPoint.
 Sales people require content they can edit and configure before delivering so it’s relevant to each engagement’s objective.
 This should apply to most sales content including customer stories, case studies and videos for example.

 While content requirements should be reviewed with the sales organization, often sales people aren’t much help proactively defining sales content requirements.
 They don’t think about or define use cases and detailed content specifications required to create effective content.

-Poor or missing content has an adverse business impact
+Poor or missing information and content has an adverse business impact

 Top business objectives that are adversely impacted include new customer acquisition, win rates, and sales productivity.
 Sales productivity and efficiency significantly impacts selling costs.

 Despite most company’s limited ability to measure direct impact of content on sales performance, we have third party research and sales people assessments as initial measurement proxies.

 “Our research shows poor content cuts the likelihood of a vendor making the shortlist by 30%.”

 Content gets sales people in the game: Information-enabled, self-researching buyers create the new reality that “content” is our first product.
 Content helps us find and get found by interested prospects.